Cadborosaurus: Giant oarfish

 Some suggestions have been made that Caddy could be an example of the king of herrings or giant oarfish (Regalecus glesne).
 This species can reach 17 m in length and weigh up to 300 kg.
 "They're long and silvery and they undulate like a serpent would as they swim through the water," said H. J. Walker, a senior museum scientist at the Scripps Institution of Oceanography, which has several oarfish in its collection.

 Basking shark

 The carcass of a decomposing basking shark is often mistaken for Caddy and has fooled experts and laymen.
 A rotting basking shark may also resemble a decomposing plesiosaur.

 First Nations accounts

 A native image that fits Caddy's description has been traditionally used throughout Alaska.
-The image indicates that Caddy or a Caddy-like creature moves north to Vancouver when the waters warm.
-The Inuit of Alaska has even put the picture on their canoes to keep the creature away.
-The Cadborosaurus is called hiyitl'iik by the Manhousat people who live on Sydney Inlet, t'chain-ko in Sechelt mythology, and numkse lee kwala by the Comox band of Vancouver Island.
+The image indicates that Caddy or a Caddy-like creature moves north from Vancouver when the waters warm.
+The Inuit of Alaska have even put the picture on their canoes to keep the creature away.
+The Cadborosaurus is called hiyitl'iik by the Manhousat people who live on Sidney Inlet, t'chain-ko in Sechelt mythology, and numkse lee kwala by the K'ómoks band of Vancouver Island.
+However, it has also been argued that these Native stories reflect a diversity of different animals (some mythical, some real) and to just lump them into the Cadborosaurus category ignores their diverse origins and often independent backgrounds.